lightenna/thinkope/docs/project/tasks/20-active.md

 state: "active"
 ---

-### address duplicate DataWrapper
-+ looks like Router is double-calling the Wrapper

 ### apply focus to first 'focusable' view in container [parent](user-story/user-can-view-a-thinkope)
 + probably a depth-first search across all containers
     + until we find a focusable view